How to identify chemicals or ingredients for elimination

-Banning, Prohibiting and /or Restricting a Chemical or Ingredient
+Banning, Prohibiting, and or Restricting a Chemical or Ingredient

-Banned Chemicals or Ingredients
+Banned Workplace Chemicals or Ingredients

 Banned Chemicals or Ingredients are not to be present on a job site.

-Prohibited Chemicals or Ingredients
+Prohibited Workplace Chemicals or Ingredients

 Prohibited Lists contain those chemicals and ingredients that have been approved with very specific controls.
-The intention for the “Prohibited Lists” is not to simply provide a checklist to eliminate chemicals of concern.
+The intention of “Prohibited Lists” is not to simply provide a checklist to eliminate chemicals of concern.
 Rather, it should also be viewed as specific examples that may substituted and/or require external monitoring or controls verification.

-Restricted Chemicals or Ingredients
+Restricted Workplace Chemicals or Ingredients

 - Search for chemicals or ingredients of concern in your chemical inventory.
 This can be done in sdsBinders by searching your chemical inventory by CAS number for the substance of concern.